 Chef is a configuration management tool for installing and managing software on existing servers.
 Its configuration language is a custom domain-specific language (DSL) based on Ruby.
 The tool uses a pull-based approach to sync changes and produces mutable changes.
 Chef is popular for its integration with cloud providers.

 The tool comes with issue detection in preproduction environments and provides complete security with compliance visibility across all stages.

-- Organizations can avoid costly security issues by testing for security and compliance early on in the development process.
+- Advantages: * Organizations can avoid costly security issues by testing for security and compliance early on in the development process.

 - Automating configuration defined in code can help embed security tests in the delivery process.